keirstead-group/imperial-latex/README.md

  * `imperial-common.sty` contains common settings for fonts, colors, and so on.

- * `imperial-beamer-style.tex` gives configuration settings for Beamer presentations (TODO).

  * `imperial-conference.sty` for conference presentations.
 This
-   should be included separately in an article compilation; see the `doc` folder for examples (TODO).
+   should be loaded with `\usepackage` in both the slides and notes versions of a presentation.
+Please see the `doc` folder for examples.

+ * `imperial-beamer-style.tex` gives configuration settings for Beamer presentations (TODO).

 ## Class files